sylvain69780/tempo/README.md

 # SLC Shadertoy Noob notebook

-I'am working hard to make this page something more serious and usefull you can rely on.
+I'am working hard to make this page something more serious and usefull, something you can rely on.

 For the moment please excuse me because it's a total mess.

 ![Noob](Regularnoob.png)